Detailed content of our market study

 Is organic really a good idea?

-Confectioners are also banking on the development of more natural confectionery (***) is emerging with growth of ***%, however, organic remains marginal in the sharing segment and is evolving slowly in the children's segment.
+Confectioners are also betting on the development of more natural confectionery (***) is emerging with growth of ***%, however, organic remains marginal in the sharing segment and is evolving slowly in the children's segment.

 5 Regulations